 New Hope in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 19.746′ N, 74° 56.655′ W. Marker is in New Hope, Pennsylvania, in Bucks County.
-Marker is on Bowman's Hill Tower Road, on the right when traveling east.
+40° 21.798′ N, 74° 57.034′ W. Marker is in New Hope, Pennsylvania, in Bucks County.
+Marker can be reached from East Ferry Street.
+Market is located within the front garden at Martine's River House Restaurant.
 Touch for map.
-Marker is in this post office area: New Hope PA 18938, United States of America.
+Marker is at or near this postal address: 14 East Ferry Street, New Hope PA 18938, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on May 16, 2017.
-This page originally submitted on May 14, 2017, by Russell Galen of Lambertville, New Jersey.
-This page has been viewed 133 times since then.
-Photos: 1, 2, 3. submitted on May 14, 2017, by Russell Galen of Lambertville, New Jersey. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on October 15, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 378 times since then and 4 times this year.
+Photos: 1, 2. submitted on October 15, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.